caosborne89/friends_quotes_nats_app/README.md

 # Name of the project

-Nats subscriber and publisher for publishing
+Nats subscriber and publisher for publishing friends quotes pulled from the [Friends Quote API](https://friends-quotes-api.herokuapp.com) and subscribing to them using the Nats server.
+The quotes are stored in a mysql database.

 ## Requirements